Jetson Nano Setup: Drive Servos by Movement of Facial Landmarks

 Camera:

-This implementation of mediapipe does not support gstramer.
+This implementation of mediapipe does not support gstreamer.
 That means: only USB-Cameras!

 Here is what I used to get mine to work: